Quantum-to-classical correspondence in Krylov complexity: Introduction

 Krylov complexity is a recent entry in the dictionary of dynamical quantum chaos.
 Its original formulation arises in the context of operator growth, where an initially ``simple" operator becomes increasingly ``complex" as it evolves in the Heisenberg picture, in the sense that it requires an increasing amount of elements from a reference operator basis to construct it, in this case the Krylov basis.
 A ``universal operator growth hypothesis" implies that under chaotic Hamiltonian dynamics Krylov complexity grows exponentially with a rate that upper-bounds that of other operator growth measures such as the OTOC \cite{Parker2019}, which itself reflects aspects of the underlying classical dynamics (if it exists) as its growth-rate is related to the Lyapunov exponent, like mentioned above.
 Under general unitary quantum dynamics, where there may not exist an underlying static Hamiltonian driving the evolution, a complementary picture has been proposed: for chaotic systems, the presence of a ``maximally ergodic regime" is a universal feature which in turn implies maximal growth of Krylov complexity \cite{PhysRevB.111.014309}.

 Although the Krylov picture for Hamiltonian dynamics has long been applied equally in both quantum and classical settings, it was mostly used as a tool to probe close-to-equilibrium properties from the dynamics of many-body systems through the recursion method \cite{viswanath2008recursion}.
+The method consists of an iterative \textit{orthogonal} expansion for the evolution of some observable of interest, such that the resulting expansion coefficients encode specific information about the dynamics (for example bandwidths, gap sizes, decay rates, etc.).
+This requires a few ingredients: an observable, an inner product and a generator for the time evolution, which may be the Hamiltonian or the Liouvillian in its original context~\cite{Balasubramanian_2022, Rabinovici2021, barbon2019evolution, PhysRevE.107.024217, Rabinovici_2022_integrability}, or a unitary evolution (super)operator in more general unitary evolutions~\cite{PhysRevB.110.155109, jp5f-wpkq, PhysRevE.108.054222, PhysRevE.111.L052202} (although general non-unitary evolutions may be considered as well~\cite{bhattacharya2022operator}).
+In this context, both the universal operator growth hypothesis and the maximally ergodic regime may be interpreted as statements about universal properties the expansion coefficients possess under chaotic dynamics.
 It is also worth noting that the universal operator growth hypothesis was proposed \textit{including} purely classical dynamics.
 However, most of the effort since has been focused on the study of systems in the quantum or semiclassical regime.